enzocazenave/en_chips/README.md

 # en_chips (Developing...)
 ## Meta Roleplay Script
 ### discord.gg/rZHZHX7UVm
-#### It is a user interface where you can buy and sell casino coins in FiveM servers.
+#### It is a user interface where you can buy and sell casino chips in FiveM servers.